InstagramScheduling

 7. Review Analytics Weekly

-Check Instagram Insights to see which content performed best:
+Check Instagram Insights to see which Reels performed best:

-• Reach: How many unique accounts saw your post
+• Reach: How many unique accounts saw your Reel

 • Engagement rate: Likes, comments, shares, saves divided by reach

-• Plays: For Reels, track average watch time and completion rate
+• Plays: Total plays and average watch time

-Create more content in the style/format that performs best.
+Create more Reels in the style/format that performs best.

 1. Posting Too Many Reels at Once